|

 probate court is to plan a trust, which involves a trust document and

-trustee under the recently signed trust.
-This process is not difficult,
+the trustee under the recently signed trust.
+This process is not

-but most people consider this transferring of title of each asset
+difficult, but most people consider this transferring of title of each

 difficulties of this nature, some individuals prefer to have the